-The School recognises the importance of a risk management approach to minimise the potential for child abuse or harm to occur and use this information to inform policies, procedures and activity planning.
+The School recognises the importance of a risk management approach to minimise the potential for child abuse or harm to occur and uses this approach to inform policies, procedures and activity planning.
 The School has a comprehensive Risk Management program to assist in the identification, assessment and management of child safety risks in all School environments.